coder907/flutter_clock/rebase60_clock/README.md

 ## ReBase60 Encoding

-ReBase60 stands for **Redesigned Base 60** and is a way to encode a number from zero to 59 as a single character - a ReBase60 digit.
+ReBase60 stands for **Rearranged Base 60** and is a way to encode a number from zero to 59 as a single character - a ReBase60 digit.

 The encoding is designed in a way that tries to reuse common understanding about digits and letters, particularly their ordering.
+In addition, digits are intentionally used near the end of a half-cycle and the end of a cycle, and at their beginnings.

 It uses 10 decimal digits, 25 lowercase Latin letters and 25 uppercase Latin letters.